vl-blinov/spring-inventory-control-system/README.md

 ### What We Have So Far
 Currently the application has only one main functionality which is to register equipment and accessories of specific categories
-(Air conditioning, Electrical, Electronics, Gas, Heating, Hydraulics, Mechanical, Ventilation) that will be purchased for further use at a manufacturing plant.
+(Air conditioning, Electrical, Electronics, Gas, Heating, Hydraulics, Mechanical, Ventilation).

 ### Organizational Chart
-The diagram shows the structure of an organization with departments and employees.
+The diagram shows the structure of an organization with departments, employees and their roles.

 ![org-structure](src/main/resources/static/images-readme/org-structure.png)

 There are three roles with authorities used:
 1. [ROLE_ADMIN]: create/view/reuse inventory cards, create/view/update/delete users, view/update profile.
-1. [ROLE_MASTER]: create/view/reuse/delete inventory cards, view/update profile.
+2. [ROLE_MASTER]: create/view/reuse/delete inventory cards, view/update profile.
-1. [ROLE_USER]: create/view/reuse inventory cards, view/update profile.
+3. [ROLE_USER]: create/view/reuse inventory cards, view/update profile.

 ### Built With